xunit/xunit/xunit.analyzers/_rules/xUnit1030.md

 ## Cause

-Developers should not call ConfigureAwait(false) against tasks in a test method, as this may cause parallelization issues like running too many tests in parallel.
+Developers who configure awaiting may cause parallelization issues, like running too many tests in parallel.
+There are two ways they could do this: by calling `ConfigureAwait(false)` or by calling the `ConfigureAwait()` overload that accepts `ConfigureAwaitOptions` without including `ConfigureAwaitOptions.ContinueOnCapturedContext`.

 ## Reason for rule

-Calling `ConfigureAwait` (with `false`, specifically) will cause any code after the awaited task to run on a thread pool thread, which can grow without limit. xUnit.net uses its own special thread pool to limit the number of tests which can actively run in parallel.
+Calling `ConfigureAwait` (with `false`, or without `ConfigureAwaitOptions.ContinueOnCapturedContext`) will cause any code after the awaited task to run on a thread pool thread, which can grow without limit. xUnit.net uses its own special thread pool to limit the number of tests which can actively run in parallel.

 This only affects test methods marked with `[Fact]` or `[Theory]`.
 It does not apply to any third party test methods or test any non-test methods.